defano/wyldcard/README.md

 * Can't open or import HyperCard stacks.
 * Cards, stacks and backgrounds are not scriptable; no concept of user levels or stack protections.
-* No ability to modify the menu bar or listen for interactions with the menus; no sound or `play` command.
+* No ability to modify the menu bar; no sound or `play` command.
-* No "Home" stack or stack script inheritance (i.e., `start using ...`); no message passing hierarchy (`pass mouseUp`).
-* No support for external commands or functions (XCMDs/XFCNs).
+* No "Home" stack or stack script inheritance (i.e., `start using ...`) and no support for external commands or functions (XCMDs/XFCNs).
-* Not all commands and functions in HyperTalk have been implemented
+* Not all commands and functions in HyperTalk have been implemented.

 ## Getting started